YuMZyX/the-movie-stead/README.md

 ## 📚 Main stack
 * Frontend: React JS with Material-UI framework
 * Backend: Node.js with Express
 * Database: PostgreSQL with Sequelize
+* Testing: Cypress, Jest and SuperTest
 * TMDB API for getting movies and stars data